mattchewtaylor/mattchewtaylor.github.io/_posts/2018-02-17-case-study-redux-ariva.markdown

 <p class="tc f6 pb3">First round of onboarding sketches.
 Pens added for dramatic effect.</p>

 ## <span style="color: black;">Wireframing & testing</span>
 This is where it gets fun.
 We started to incorporate some lean UX principles into our design process, test early and test often.
-I hit the ground running and quickly turned the sketches of our neighborhood match page into digital wireframes.
+I hit the ground running and quickly turned the sketches of the neighborhood matching page into digital wireframes.
 Like the sketches, these wireframes were intended to be rough so we could test the navigational structure and layout comprehension.
 We tested these pages alongside the onboarding to give our users some contextual background.

 The feedback was positive!
 The onboarding was less intrusive than we had anticipated, and our users felt they were provided actual value from their input.
 Success!
 <br>